gualse/flutter_android_process_text/README.md

 4. [main.dart](https://github.com/gualse/flutter_android_process_text/blob/main/lib/main.dart)

 There are no extra dependencies but you can use a [share_plus](https://pub.dev/packages/share_plus) package instead native implementation.
 Also, the share button is untranslateable here.

+This implementation doesn't support text editing and text is read-only even in TextField